-- How guickly you can react physically and mentally. - Type and condition of the roadway. - Size of the tires large, wide tires with good tread will stop a vehicle faster than small, narrow tires with little tread. - Condition of the brakes newer brakes stop a vehicle more quickly than older, worn brakes. - Direction of the wind and how fast is it blowing a strong tail wind can make it very difficult to stop. - Type of vehicle vehicle design, weight distribution, suspension and shock absorbers all play a role in how quickly a vehicle can stop.
+- How guickly you can react physically and mentally. - Type and condition of the roadway. - Size of the tires large, wide tires with good tread will stop a vehicle faster than small, narrow tires with little tread. - Condition of the brakes newer brakes stop a vehicle more quickly than older, worn brakes. - Direction of the wind and how fast it is blowing a strong tailwind can make it very difficult to stop. - Type of vehicle vehicle design, weight distribution, suspension and shock absorbers all affect how quickly a vehicle can stop.